 What does the data mean to the market?

-A higher than expected rate is positive/bullish for the NOK, while a lower than expected rate is negative/bearish.
+A higher than expected rate is positive/bullish for the CAD, while a lower than expected rate is negative/bearish for the CAD.

 Historic deviations and their outcome

 March 4 2020 A surprise cut by 0.75% however with the global pandemic taking hold around the world it was no surprise this only saw a 60 pip move.

 Interest Rate 0.5

 There are varying predictions today, although the official forecast is to hike rates at 0.50%